 Henry Clay Frick spent much of the first thirty years of his life at West Overton.
 It was here that his grandfather taught him the importance of a strong work ethic and the inner workings of business, which included shrewd bargaining and the importance of taking risks.
 Frick eventually went into the coal and coke business when he established the H.C.
 Frick Coke Company in Scottdale and became one of the largest coke producers in the country.

-Henry Clay Frick passed away in 1919 and left his fortune to his daughter, Helen Clay Frick.
+Henry Clay Frick died in 1919 and left his fortune to his daughter, Helen Clay Frick.
 She purchased West Overton as a way to memorialize her father.

 West Overton Today

-Today, West Overton Village consists of the remaining eighteen buildings.
-It is listed on the National Register of Historic Places and is a stop on the American Whiskey Trail.
+West Overton Village consists of the remaining eighteen buildings.
+The big barn, gardens, Overholt Room, and mansion front yard are a hot spot for regional weddings.
+Sometimes as many as three couples a weekend tie the knot at our distinctive setting.
+West Overton is listed on the National Register of Historic Places and is a stop on the American Whiskey Trail.

 Maynard Brubacher, of Scottdale, Treasurer